 - Communication and training

 Training is one of the key planks of a business response to the obligations imposed by the Criminal Finances Act 2017 which introduced a corporate offence of “failure to prevent” facilitation of tax evasion.
 Businesses can be found criminally liable if their staff or third parties, such as service providers, facilitate tax evasion.
 Having reasonable procedures such as training in place is a defence.

 Criminal Finances Act: A Practical Overview focuses on upskilling all staff to have the tax literacy to understand the potential risks every business faces when it comes to the complex world of tax compliance.
 The course takes users through what they need to know in their role in order to understand what tax evasion is, how it occurs, how we are affected, and what they must do to stop it.
 The course begins with an interactive game that presents strategies people might use to evade tax.

 The course combines realistic scenarios with detailed, relevant information for the user based on their role in the company, their location and how frequently they engage in activities which could potentially pose a risk for facilitation of tax evasion.
 This can include paying invoices to giving out tax advice.

 Alongside detailed information on reasonable procedures and industry-specific scenarios, the course presents users with an interactive game to help internalise the potential tripping points in their daily job which could result in facilitating tax evasion.

-- Begins with a dynamic course builder questionnaire to build the most relevant course for each user
+- Begins with a unique builder that instantly generates a course that caters to the role of each user

 Those who take the course will understand: